marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 ### 7. EFCore

 Before choosing EFCore, I did a research on Dapper.
 I see the performance difference currently is huge.
 On the other hand, EFCore offers tons of functionalities.
-One thing that made me stick with EFCore is that the performance is improved a lot on .Net 8 (closer to Dapper, but still not better.
-Check: https://www.youtube.com/watch?v=Q4LtKa_HTHU).
-But I plan to use Dapper at least a little on this application for learning purposes.
+I sticked with EFCore for this one.

 I'm using lazy-loading.

+_Tracking_ vs _no-tracking_: there is a great article about it: https://learn.microsoft.com/en-us/ef/core/querying/tracking.
+In a nutshell, _tracking_ persists changes to the entity in the SaveChanges method and can improve performance if an entity is already in the context (meaning one less trip to the database). _No-tracking_ doesn't keep state, so it uses less memory and is faster in general, being great for _readonly_ operations.
+Furthermore, there is still _No-Tracking with Identity Resolution_: https://macoratti.net/22/05/ef_asnoidresol1.htm.
+It's good for relationship "one-to-many" for memory optimization, since it keep the repeated entity in the context.
+The default on this project is to track; however, for readonly operations, we tend to use no-tracking and no-tracking with identity resolution.

 ### 8. Cancellation Token